 Instructions

 - Grease bundt cake pan with non- stick cooking spray.
-Preheat oven to 325 degrees F.
+Preheat oven to 325 degrees F/162 degrees C.

-- In a medium pot on stove top, add 1 tsp vanilla to ¼ cup and 2 Tblsp whipping cream, heat to medium low, then add 2 Tblsp and 2 tsp butter.
+- In a medium pot on stove top, add 1 teaspoon vanilla to ¼ cup and 2 Tblsp whipping cream, heat to medium low, then add 2 Tblsp and 2 teaspoon butter.

-- In a separate bowl, combine 3 eggs, and 1 ½ cups brown sugar.
+- In a separate large bowl, combine 3 eggs, and 1 ½ cups brown sugar.

 Make Cake:

-- Cream 1 cup unsalted butter and 2 cups brown sugar with electric mixer, then beat in 1 tsp each butter and vanilla extracts, 2 eggs and ¼ cup whipping cream.
+- Cream 1 cup unsalted butter and 2 cups brown sugar with electric hand mixer, (or with a paddle attachment in the bowl of a stand mixer) then beat in 1 teaspoon each butter and vanilla extracts, 2 eggs and ¼ cup whipping cream.

 - Mix dry ingredients into wet and stir until combined.
-Mix 1 tsp baking soda into milk mixed with vinegar, stir and allow a moment for it to bubble up.
+Mix 1 teaspoon baking soda into milk mixed with vinegar, stir and allow a moment for it to bubble up.

 - Then fold into cake mix and stir until just combined.